 I am applying with a project that has been published before.
 Am I still eligible to apply?

-Will Sharjah Art Foundation secure all related rights to reproduce or reprint archival material?
+Whose responsibility is it to secure all related rights to reproduce or reprint archival material?

 Who owns the rights to aesthetic and intellectual content?

 Copyright to all aesthetic and intellectual content will remain with the applicant.
 Successful grant recipients should agree to acknowledge Sharjah Art Foundation’s support in all published media and accord the Foundation worldwide rights to the reproduction, distribution, public communication and adaptation of the project.

 Will I have the rights to republish the project later?